 Accident Injuries and inflammation can trigger physiological changes that can take place immediately, hours, or days after the injury itself.
 These inflammatory changes include a local sensitization of the nerves such that pain signals are stimulation that would normally be of low intensity are now experienced as painful.
-I’m sure all of us have woken up and felt pain in our shoulders ankles arms or legs at some point of our life and cannot figure out what caused it.
+I’m sure all of us have woken up and felt pain in our shoulders, ankles, arms, or legs at some point of our life and cannot figure out what caused it.

-Gaps in medical care, what can be done
+Gaps in medical care, what can be done.

 You could have been dealing with a death in the family, or an injured child.
-Some people want to tough it out, or they do not like seeing a doctor.
-A delay in treatment may reduce the amount of money the insurance company will pay on your personal injury claim.
+Some people want to tough it out, or they do not like seeing a accident doctor.
+A delay in treatment may reduce the amount of money the insurance company will pay on your medical claim.
 Get to the doctor as soon as possible to avoid a gap in medical care.
 Even with a gap, if you are hurting, go.

 Soft tissue injuries

 After your auto accident it is very important to see a doctor as quickly as you can.
-Life does get in the way, and doctors and attorneys understand this, the insurance company wont.
-If you have been injured see a doctor ASAP.
+Life does get in the way, and accident doctors and attorneys understand this, the insurance company won’t.
+If you have been injured, see an Accident Doctor ASAP.
 If we do not have one listed in our database, we will try and find you one in your area.